Final Project

 1. Project proposal

-2. Final written report and a draft report prior to final submission
+2. Final written report AND a draft report prior to final submission

-4. Github repository for your project
+3. Github repository for your project

-5. Peer evaluation
+4. Peer evaluation

 Other topics described in this document related to the project include: - Learning objectives - Submission, evaluation, & grading - Project ideas - Frequently asked questions